VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 [^59]: Chambliss.
 [^60]: Marsh, "The Republic's New Clothes."
 [^61]: Ryland, "America’s ‘Multicaulis Mania.’"
 [^62]: Thornton, Robert.
 A new family herbal.
 London: for Richard Phillips, 1810, 756.
+[^63]: Keeler, Harriet.
+Our Native Trees and How to Identify Them: A Popular Study of Their Habits and Their Peculiarities.
+New York: Charles Scribner’s Sons, 1917.
+[^64]: Keeler, Harriet.
+Our Native Trees and How to Identify Them: A Popular Study of Their Habits and Their Peculiarities.
+New York: Charles Scribner’s Sons, 1917.
+[^65]: Sargent, Charles Sprague.
+Silva of North America.
+(Boston and New York: Houghton, Mifflin and Company, 1895), 79.